poissonconsulting/runbisonpic/inst/helpfiles/help.md

 **Workflow**

-1. Download template, fill in data and upload file
+1. Download template, fill in data and upload file.
-2. Run model
+2. Run model.
-3. Explore the results
+3. Explore the results.

 **Where is help located**